AdityaIKO/AWS-SaaS/README.md

 ### GitHub
 [My GitHub Page](https://github.com/AdityaIKO)

-This project analysis is one of my capstone projects in learning Data Science
+This project analysis is one of my capstone projects in learning Data Science.